icenando/Italian_Consulate/README.markdown

 <p>Getting appointments for passport renewals at the Italian Consulate in London is infamously difficult, with gangs illegally selling appointments at a premium price.</p>
 <p>This code regularly checks for availability and alerts users, via SMS and email, as soon as a slot becomes available.</p>
 <p>I was able to book an appointment two days after implementing this code.</p>
+<p>Frankly, the Italian Consulate should offer this notification service themselves...</p>
 <br>
 <h2>COMPATIBILITY</h2>
 <p>MacOS with Chrome</p>